-Bowflex is a resistance-dependent exercise machine most popularly used for building muscle strength.
+Bowflex home gym is a type of resistance-dependent exercise machine that is most popularly used for muscle building.

 Every piece of equipment developed by Bowflex reflects high-quality standards along with the long-lasting capacity of materials.